dylanxto/BSE_Template_Portfolio/index.md

 **Don't forget to replace the text below with the embedding for your milestone video.
 Go to Youtube, click Share -> Embed, and copy and paste the code to replace what's below.**

-<iframe width="560" height="315" src="https://youtube.com/shorts/El6LHE-0cwc?si=nooa3J-_6MKPlwVD" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://youtube.com/shorts/ibIaXyWrMWU?feature=share" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

 For your final milestone, explain the outcome of your project.
 Key details to include are:
 - Since the first milestone, I have made three major changes to my project.
 I removed the sound sensor so that the matrix displays patterns generated directly by a device rather than by the environment.
 I also updated the matrix display; the new one I am using is RGB and can display a wider range of colors and more complex patterns.
 Lastly, I now have a separate power adapter that connects directly to the matrix to prevent the Arduino from short-circuiting.
-- What were your biggest challenges and triumphs at BSE
+- During my time at Bluestamp Engineering, my biggest challenge was troubleshooting my project, as the first time I attempted to create the base and modified project, something would go wrong, and a random pattern would be shown on the display.
+Figuring out what was wrong was extremely difficult as I had no clue where to start, having only the knowledge provided to me by the tutorial.
+On that note, however, my biggest triumphs are when I find the issue, whether it be a hardware or software issue, as from there I know my project will work.
-- Throughout the project, I learned the basics of wiring and labels that are commonly used in electronics, such as V5 being power, and GND meaning ground.
+- Throughout the project, I learned the basics of wiring and labels that are commonly used in electronics, such as V5, which stands for power, and GND, meaning ground.
 I also learned a lot about debugging and the importance of libraries in code, and how they can affect what happens within the code.
 - In the future, I hope to learn more about electrical systems and be able to understand how they operate without relying on a guide or manual.
 I would also like to learn more about coding an Arduino, as there is far more that is possible with it that I haven't explored yet.

 # First Milestone